Personality rights: Guernsey

 The relevant Guernsey law was enacted on 3 December 2012 under the name of Image Rights Bailiwick of Guernsey Ordinance 2012 and allows for the registration of a personality right, together with images associated with that personality.
 Images are widely defined and can be any number of personal attributes, such as likeness, mannerisms, gestures, voice, nickname etc.

 Personalities able to register fall into 5 categories, namely sole, joint, group, legal and fictional character.
 In addition, humans can be registered up to 100 years after the date of death, making the law very favourable for estate managers and trustees.

 Hong Kong

 In Hong Kong, as in most other common law jurisdictions, there is no separate "personality right", and false association or endorsement is actionable under the law of passing off.
 The main case on this point relates to Cantopop singer/actor Andy Lau and Hang Seng Bank over the allegedly unauthorized use of Lau's image on credit cards, which has led to the observation that only limited personality rights exist in this jurisdiction.

+India

+in 2025, Many indian celebrates include Aishwarya Rai, who went to the Delhi High Court because of AI misinterpretation and misinfomation.